trapexit/mergerfs/README.md

 UnionFS is more like aufs than mergerfs in that it offers overlay / CoW features.
 If you're just looking to create a union of drives and want flexibility in file/directory placement then mergerfs offers that whereas unionfs is more for overlaying RW filesystems over RO ones.

+#### Why use mergerfs over overlayfs?

+Same reasons as with unionfs.

 #### Why use mergerfs over LVM/ZFS/BTRFS/RAID0 drive concatenation / striping?

 With simple JBOD / drive concatenation / stripping / RAID0 a single drive failure will result in full pool failure. mergerfs performs a similar function without the possibility of catastrophic failure and the difficulties in recovery.
 Drives may fail, however, all other data will continue to be accessible.